mjakubowski84/parquet4s/site/docs/docs/migration.md

 In 2.x those classes are immutable.
 That is, any modification on a record returns a new instance.

 In 1.x when reading using generic records `RowParquetRecord` had no entries for missing optional fields.\
-In 2.x each field is represented in `RowParquerRecord`, the order is kept, and `NullValue` represents tmissing data.
+In 2.x each field is represented in `RowParquerRecord`, the order is kept, and `NullValue` represents missing data.

 ## Type classes

-`SkippingParquetSchemaResolver` and `SkippingParquetRecordEncoder` are removed in 2.x and their logic is merged to regular `ParquetSchemaResolver` and `ParquetRecordEncoder`.
+`SkippingParquetSchemaResolver` and `SkippingParquetRecordEncoder` are removed in 2.x and their logic is merged into regular `ParquetSchemaResolver` and `ParquetRecordEncoder`.

 `PartitionLens` is removed in 2.x.
 Its functionality is now available in the API of `RowParquetRecord`.

-`ValueCodec` now composes `ValueDecoder` and `ValueEncoder` what allows writing custom encoders or decoders without implementing both.
+`ValueCodec` now composes `ValueDecoder` and `ValueEncoder` which allows writing custom encoders or decoders without implementing both.

 ### Core API changes